BLAKE NIWA Ambassador

 and samples are used and contribute to NIWA, New Zealand and International

-with computer skills and keen interest in atmospheric composition and/or
+with computer skills and have keen interest in atmospheric composition and/or

 climate variability and change.
-Strong team player, personable with good
+Ideal Ambassadors are strong team players, personable with good